saulopaiva/ai-rag-for-sites/README.md

 # AI RAG for Sites (ar4s)

 ## Overview
-The AI Crawler Chat Assistant is a project designed to provide intelligent responses to user queries based on a RAG (Retrieval-Augmented Generation) of a crawled site.
+The AI RAG for Sites is a project designed to provide intelligent responses to user queries based on a RAG (Retrieval-Augmented Generation) of a crawled site.

 ## Features
 - Intelligent data crawling